sergiodxa/remix-utils/README.md

 }
 ```

-When doing SSR the value of `isHydrated` will always be `false`.
-On the first client-side render `isHydrated` will still be false, and then it will change to `true`.
+When doing SSR, the value of `isHydrated` will always be `false`.
+The first client-side render `isHydrated` will still be false, and then it will change to `true`.

-After the first client-side render, future components rendered calling this hook will receive `true` as the value of `isHydrated`, this way your server fallback UI will never be rendered on a route transition.
+After the first client-side render, future components rendered calling this hook will receive `true` as the value of `isHydrated`.
+This way, your server fallback UI will never be rendered on a route transition.

 ### useShouldHydrate

-If you are building a Remix application where most routes are static and you want to avoid loading client-side JS you can use this hook, plus some conventions, to detect if one ore more of the active routes needs JS and only render the Scripts component in that case.
+If you are building a Remix application where most routes are static, and you want to avoid loading client-side JS, you can use this hook, plus some conventions, to detect if one or more active routes needs JS and only render the Scripts component in that case.

-In your document component you can call this hook to dynamically render the Scripts component if needed.
+In your document component, you can call this hook to dynamically render the Scripts component if needed.

 ```tsx
 import type { ReactNode } from "react";